serokell/blog-posts/typescript-for-haskellers/article.md

 type E = Condition<C, A>; // type E = string
 ```

+It also allows you to choose not only from two but from many types: `T extends U ?
+X : T extends W ?
+Y : Z`.

+With such functionality, you can implement things that resemble [type families](https://serokell.io/blog/type-families-haskell), although they are not quite like them.
+In conjunction with mapped types, it is a great feature to manage your types.

 Conditional types together with union types are called distributive conditional types.
 How they work might be a little bit confusing, but we'll give an example.

 ```typescript